Functional vs. Dysfunctional Breathing: Why Functional Breathing Matters

 How to Become a Functional Breathing Practitioner or Instructor

 This internationally recognized, self-paced course provides the knowledge and skills to safely teach the foundational techniques of Oxygen Advantage.
+It is ideal for health professionals, fitness trainers, and wellness coaches.

 The course includes lifetime access and certification, so you can learn at your own pace and confidently share these techniques.